 • 8 or more points in a 36-month period

-LICENSE PENALTIES FOR NEGLIGENT DRIVING The Department of Motor Vehicles developed a traffic control system called, the Negligent Operator Treatment System (NOTS).
+The Department of Motor Vehicles developed a traffic control system called, the Negligent Operator Treatment System (NOTS).
 Since 1915, when California first began to issue driver’s licenses, the DMV has had some responsibility for highway safety through its licensing authority.
 Through the years, this obligation has been re-emphasized many times in legislative actions.
 The enforcement procedures given to the DMV include suspension, revocation, and cancellation of a driver’s license.

 The Negligent Operator Treatment System (NOTS) is based on negligent operator points and consists of a computer generated series of warning letters and progressive sanctions against the driving privilege.